 Alternatively, students may elect to pursue a specialisation in one of the following Liberal Arts disciplines:

-- German Studies
+- • German Studies

-- Theology & Religious Studies
+- • Theology & Religious Studies

-*Note: The minimum grades in Gaeilge, English and Mathematics can be carried forward from previous Leaving Certificate(s) but the requirement to achieve a minimum of Grade C3 on three (3) Higher Level papers and Grade D3 in three (3) other subjects (Higher or Ordinary Level) must be obtained in a single sitting of the Leaving Certificate Examination.
+*Note: Minimum grades required in Gaeilge, English and Mathematics can be obtained at different sittings of the Leaving Certificate Examination(s).
+The requirement to achieve a minimum of Grade C3/H5 in three Higher Level papers and Grade D3 or O6/H7 in three other subjects (Higher or Ordinary Level) must be obtained in a single sitting of the Leaving Certificate Examination.

 Points will be compiled from one sitting only of the Leaving Certificate Examination